Atalanta/cucumber-chef/README.md

 This will look for your knife.rb, and extract the relevant sections, check them, and display them on the screen.
 If any entries are missing, it will alert you.

-The recommended best practice for Chef is to keep your knife.rb inside your organisation's Chef repository, inside the .chef directory, and use environment variables to specify username, organisation name and cloud provider credentials.
-Cucumber-chef supports and encourages this approach.
-It will search for a directory called .chef in your current directory, and then carry on going up the directory tree until it finds one.
-In practice this means that if you stay within the chef-repo directory for the organisation on which you're working, cucumber-chef will use the knife.rb; if your elsewhere in the filesystem rooted in your home directory, and have .chef in your home directory, cucumber-chef will use that.
-Otherwise you'll need to either change into a directory where a .chef can be found, or copy, creatre or link accordingly.
+We recommended keeping your knife.rb inside your organization's Chef repository, inside the `.chef` directory, and use environment variables to specify username, organization name and cloud provider credentials.
+When run, Cucumber-chef will search for a directory called `.chef` in your current directory, and then carry on going up the directory tree until it finds one.
+In practice this means that if you stay within the chef-repo directory for the organization on which you're working, Cucumber-chef will use the knife.rb in that repo; if you're elsewhere in the filesystem rooted in your home directory, and have `.chef` in your home directory, Cucumber-chef will use that.
+Otherwise you'll need to either change into a directory where a `.chef` can be found, or copy, creatre or link accordingly.
 In most cases we anticipate that you'll be inside the chef-repo of your organisation, and the documentation is written from this perspective.

 #### 2a) Refactor 'knife.rb'